 At its first job fair in Panama City following the hurricanes, Captain D’s used DailyPay as a way to differentiate itself from the competition.
 Across two locations they hired 89 employees from 391 applicants.

-Not only did the daily pay benefit attract the attention of those who attended the job fair, Ann and her team were amazed to see new applicants apply who had heard about the benefit through word of mouth in the community.
+Not only did the daily pay benefit attract the attention of those who attended the job fair, but Ann and her team were also amazed to see new applicants apply who had heard about the benefit through word of mouth in the community.